yunidev-uk/blog/content/posts/illusion-of-research.md

 <img src="../media/river-crossing-graph.png" alt="Graph showing river crossing accuracy vs number of people" />

+More recently, [Iñaki Dellibarda Varela](https://www.linkedin.com/pulse/rethinking-illusion-thinking-i%C3%B1aki-dellibarda-varela-osl1e) ran some of their own tests using Gemini 2.5 Pro and found that it was actually incredibly good at the River Crossing problem.
+Do note that Gemini 2.5 performs significantly better than many of the models tested in the original paper on many benchmarks - it's not necessarily an even comparison, but it does show that reasoning models aren't inherently incapable of solving this problem for higher complexities.

 ## Blocks World

 Blocks World is a puzzle that involves moving blocks around to try and reach a given target state from an initial state in the fewest moves.
 It's similar to Tower of Hanoi, but is much more general - the only restriction is that a block can only be picked up or placed on the top of a stack (or on an empty stack).
 For the general case, the best we can really do to solve this algorithmically is to search through all the possible block arrangements using something like A* - a common search algorithm used for planning problems.
 But even using this, it can easily require checking hundreds of thousands of arrangements for anything more than 10 blocks.